djeada/Numpy-Tutorials/notes/3_vector_operations.md

 -1
 ```

-Explanation:

 - `np.dot(arr_1, arr_2)` computes the dot product: $9*(-3) + 2*8 + 5*2 = -27 + 16 + 10 = -1$.
 - The result `-1` is a scalar indicating the degree of similarity between the two vectors.
-- **Practical Use Case:** Dot products are used in calculating the similarity between two data points in recommendation systems and in determining the direction of force vectors in physics.
+- Dot products are used in calculating the similarity between two data points in recommendation systems and in determining the direction of force vectors in physics.

 #### Cross Product

 The cross product is defined for three-dimensional vectors and results in a new vector that is perpendicular to both input vectors.
 It is particularly useful in physics and engineering for finding torque or rotational forces.